justserdar/nuxt-coolify/docs/guide/index.md

 - Nitro Networking: Benefit from Nuxt's versatile backend API that actually does most of the magic.
 - Seamless Deployments: Easy setup for various deployment scenarios.
 - Bring your own CSS: The module offers the functionality so you can create the dashboard of your dreams using Vue.
+- Bring your own Auth: The module offers the functionality so you can use your own authentication method.

 # Roadmap